brycewray/astro-site-legacy/src/pages/posts/2020/04/webmentions-three-ssgs-3.md

 ```

 <YellowBox>
-**Note**: If you deploy a repo like this through [Netlify](https://netlify.com), that `/.env` file is irrelevant in production, since the proper procedure is to [let Netlify handle sending an environment variable](https://docs.netlify.com/configure-builds/environment-variables/#declare-variables) at the appropriate time.
-Other than during development, I use that file only for executing "production" builds on my local setup in the testing process through the `testbuild` script in `/package.json`.
+<strong>Note</strong>: If you deploy a repo like this through <a href="https://netlify.com" target="_blank" rel="nofollow">Netlify</a>, that <code>/.env</code> file is irrelevant in production, since the proper procedure is to <a href="https://docs.netlify.com/configure-builds/environment-variables/#declare-variables" target="_blank" rel="nofollow">let Netlify handle sending an environment variable</a> at the appropriate time.
+Other than during development, I use that file only for executing “production” builds on my local setup in the testing process through the <code>testbuild</code> script in <code>/package.json</code>.
 </YellowBox>